ethanblake4/dart_eval/docs/typed-backend.md

 Source support includes the previous numeric/control-flow subset plus object, string, nullable and dynamic parameters/results, object identity through SSA phis and calls, object equality, positional callbacks and dynamic method calls.

+The List/String checkpoint removes ten reverse commutative forms: integer add, multiply, and/or/xor; floating add/multiply; boolean and/or/xor.
+Integer and boolean operand permutations are allocator choices, with one canonical result register.
+Floating operand order remains unchanged to preserve NaN payload propagation.
+Subtraction, division, modulo and shifts retain operand-order-specific forms.

+Ten List/String instructions replace those ten slots, keeping 189 opcodes:
+String length, concatenation, codeUnitAt, indexing; List creation, length, indexing, indexed assignment, append, and explicit boxing.
+String operations consume native Strings in R/S. Compiler-emitted unboxing selects that representation first.
+Indexed List instructions use C for the collection, A for an index, and R for an element.
+List elements retain the compiler-selected language representation.

+List length requires proof of native list storage.
+The compiler tracks allocations through boxing, assignments and joins where every source is known.
+It does not replace an unknown List implementation's getter with a host List cast.
+Raw host list arguments must use the existing canonical wrapper convention, for example `$List.wrap([$int(7)])`, or the registered bridge conversion.
+Typed general List getter dispatch remains unfinished when allocation provenance is unknown.

+Dedicated String registers are deferred.
+The full-loop experiment found shorter String handlers but an extra unconditional spill store on every dispatch for each added String local.
+See [String register measurements](typed-string-registers.md).
 Dynamic invocation uses canonical boxed `$Value?` arguments and results, with raw null as the internal null representation.
 It preserves `$InstanceImpl` and custom `$Instance` identities.
 There is no per-call representation guessing or